smudgelang/smudge/docs/tutorial/tutorial.rst

 Transient States
 ================

-Great, now our turnstyle shames people who try to get through without paying.
+Great, now our turnstile shames people who try to get through without paying.
 Let's add a little state to power it up.
 Instead of starting in locked, it should light up all its LEDs in a test pattern then go straight to locked.
 This new state is called a transient state because